gmatht/leviathan/README.md

 Use "./compile.sh --help" to view  complete information about the script.
 The binaries are created in the "bin" folder.
 For every other platform/build system a CMake file is provided.

+## Note
+Currently the GCC build is broken.